Social Emotional Wellbeing (SEWB) of students: Key factors, research & supporting skills

 {{justify}}

-A recent study carried out by ,‘You Can Do It!
-Education’ - a programme for promoting student social-emotional wellbeing across schools in Australia and overseas, founded by University of Melbourne Professor Michael E. Bernard - has highlighted how a young person’s level of social and emotional wellbeing is determined by a combination of these key factors:
+‘You Can Do It!
+Education’ (a programme for promoting student social-emotional wellbeing across schools in Australia and overseas, founded by University of Melbourne Professor Michael E. Bernard) carried out a study that highlighted how a young person’s level of social and emotional wellbeing is determined by a combination of these key factors:

 • Quality of parenting